hexagontk/hexagon/port_http_server/README.md

   set `<undefined>` is used.
 * bindAddress: address to which this process is bound.
 If none is provided, `127.0.0.1` is taken.
 * bindPort: the port that the process listens to.
 By default it is `2010`
+* contextPath: initial path used for the rest of the routes, by default it is empty.

 You can inject an adapter for the `Server` port using the [InjectionManager] object:
 `InjectionManager.bindObject<ServerPort>(JettyServletAdapter())`